xynoan/xynoan/fCCchallenge.md

 Like how I struggled, got depressed, got anxious, got imposter syndrome, I never gave up and I finally got control of JavaScript.
 Let's do the same on this course.

 ## Data Visualization
-This was a really fun course!
-That's all I can say. <3
+I'm gonna be honest.
+I was not so excited getting into this more than I was excited getting to the server-side (backend).

+The lectures are decent, but the required projects...
+They didn't teach most of the knowledge we needed to accomplish those.
+But I still got through it so.. that's that, lol.
+Well, barely.

+One thing for sure, I got the grasp of fetching API's...
+So that's really good.

 ## Back End Development and APIs
+New knowledge, new knowledge...
+It's so annoying when you're doing a challenge and no idea (at all) is coming to mind.
+It felt like I was learning JavaScript again (lol).

-It was a really fun course.
-Just got stuck a little bit on the Mongo section because of lack of knowledge on downgrading packages.
-There was a challenge that requires a method that was already deprecated on the latest version of Mongoose.
+After getting through the lectures section, specially Mongoose, there was a challenge that required a method that was already deprecated from the latest version and I lacked knowledge on downgrading a package, so that's that.

+The projects were sooooooooooooo fun!
+I love solving these!

 ## Quality Assurance
 Hopefully all the sections here are working fine.
 I'll go to this course after the projects in **Data Visualization** and **Back End Development and APIs**.